schlepfilter/frp/doc/api.md

 ;=> (#[tuple #[time 0] 0] #[tuple #[time 1618] 1])
 ```

-`=<<` maps a function on a behavior and combines the returned behaviors into one behavior.
+`=<<` maps a function on a behavior and joins the returned behaviors into one behavior.
 ```clojure
 (require '[cats.core :as m])
 (require '[frp.core :as frp])